y4611676/Unanimous-Project/Fitabase/Readme.md

 Q: A description of all data sources used

 A :
 The primary data source utilized for analysis is the FitBit Fitness Tracker Data, which is available under the CC0: Public Domain license and made accessible through Mobius.
 This dataset encompasses personal fitness tracker information from thirty Fitbit users who provided consent for the submission of their data.

-Fit into the guideline of ROCCC
+Fit into the guideline of ROCCC:
+1. Reliability: LOW — dataset was collected from 30 individuals whose gender is unknown.
+2. Originality: LOW — third-party data collected using Amazon Mechanical Turk.
+3. Comprehensive: MEDIUM — dataset contains multiple fields on daily activity intensity, calories used, daily steps taken, daily sleep time, and weight record.
+4. Current: MEDIUM — data is few years old but the habit of how people live does not change over a few years
+5. Cited: HIGH — data collector and the source is well documented

 Process process :

 Q : Documentation of any cleaning or manipulation of data

-A : Using python in Jupyter notebook helps notify and adjusting in short period of time, by running code in a line with short time, and gives out result after running saving lots of time, therefore I can check the data every now and then, and it can document every steps I take.

-ROCCC analysis
-Reliability: LOW — dataset was collected from 30 individuals whose gender is unknown.
-Originality: LOW — third-party data collected using Amazon Mechanical Turk.
-Comprehensive: MEDIUM — dataset contains multiple fields on daily activity intensity, calories used, daily steps taken, daily sleep time, and weight record.
-Current: MEDIUM — data is few years old but the habit of how people live does not change over a few years
-Cited: HIGH — data collector and the source is well documented
+A : Use R in Visual Studio to record and archive the results of each program and perform a complete disconnect and seal at the completion of the project for future use.

 Analyze process :